-The accompanying unaudited condensed consolidated financial statements of Exterran Corporation included herein have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S.") ("GAAP") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
+The accompanying unaudited condensed consolidated financial statements of Exterran Corporation included herein have been prepared in accordance with generally accepted accounting principles ("GAAP") in the United States of America ("U.S.") for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP are not required in these interim financial statements and have been condensed or omitted.
-Management believes that the information furnished includes all adjustments, consisting of normal recurring adjustments, that are necessary to present fairly our consolidated financial position, results of operations and cash flows for the periods indicated.
+Management believes that the information furnished includes all adjustments of a normal recurring nature that are necessary to fairly present our consolidated financial position, results of operations and cash flows for the periods indicated.
 The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the consolidated and combined financial statements presented in our Annual Report on Form 10-K for the year ended December 31, 2016.
 That report contains a comprehensive summary of our accounting policies.
 The interim results reported herein are not necessarily indicative of results for a full year.